 If you have any questions about access to care, call Customer Service at [555-555-5555].

 Second opinions.
 You have a right to get a second opinion about your condition or treatment.
 Second opinions are free.
-If you want a second opinion, ask your provider to refer you.
-You can also call [CCO Name] Customer Service and tell us you want to see another provider.
+If you want a second opinion, call [CCO Name] Customer Service and tell us you want to see another provider.

 If there is not a qualified provider within our network and you want to see a provider outside our network for your second opinion, contact [CCO Name] customer service for help.
 We will arrange the second opinion for free.

-You do not need a referral for second opinions, in most cases.
-[CCO name] will tell you if a referral, approval, or signed release is needed for a second opinion.
-[CCO to include process and timelines here]

 Primary care providers (PCPs).